 Common Disciplines: History, Anthropology

-A compiled description about a specified topic or event.
+A compiled description about a specified topic or event - usually a peer-reviewed article or a conference proceeding.
+This would show original research in some way.
 Common examples of a report could be: case studies, board reports, business reports, field notes or observations, empirical research, and interviews.

 Common Disciplines: History, English, the Social Sciences, the Sciences, Education, Legal